GaryCarberry/Original-F1-Arduino-Project/README.md

 - Maximum speeds and tire health values are based on realistic F1 data and assumptions.
 - The environment also lags a lot due to the large amount of data being processed, this can be fixed by relying less on the unisigned long time variable

----

-## License
-*Add your preferred license here (e.g., MIT, GPL, etc.)*

----

-If you want, I can help you generate a wiring diagram or assist with adding extra features!
-Would you like that?